cschanhniem/thethreadseers/content/01_SERIES_BIBLE/story/series_overview.md

 # THE THREAD SEERS - Series Overview

 ## Core Concept
-"The Thread Seers" is a middle-grade fantasy series centered around twelve-year-old Lyra Chen, who discovers she can see the invisible threads that connect all living things.
+"The Thread Seers" is a young adult fantasy series centered around sixteen-year-old Lyra Chen, who discovers she can see the invisible threads that connect all living things.
 These luminous threads—representing relationships, emotions, destinies, and meaningful connections—are completely invisible to most people.
 When Lyra instinctively reaches out to repair a fraying thread between two fighting friends, she reveals herself as a rare Thread Seer with the ability not only to perceive these connections but also to strengthen, repair, and redirect them.

 This discovery leads Lyra to Threadweaver Academy, a secret school hidden within the prestigious Westbrook Academy, where young Thread Seers learn to master their extraordinary abilities.
 As Lyra develops her unusually powerful thread sight, she and her new friends—each perceiving threads in their own unique way—uncover a mystery involving darkening threads that threatens not just their school but the invisible fabric holding their entire world together.